wyattj37/new-blog/content/posts/FTD.md

 because there is only one of our “lower” guess (the Ace).
 So the most likely card is not always the best guess.

 # Making Guesses in the More Common Version
-Back to the version where the first guess is worth 5 drinks to the dealer, the second is worth 2, and the guesser drinks the difference if wrong twice.
+Back to the version where the first guess is worth 5 penalties to the dealer, the second is worth 2, and the guesser takes the difference in penalties if wrong twice.
 Now the problem is not as simple as being right on either the first or second guess.
 In an effort to get the dealer more screwed, you are incentivized to guess a more likely card first despite it not necessarily maximizing your chances of being right overall.
-In an effort to drink less if your second guess is wrong, you are incentized to make guesses where the difference is smaller.
+In an effort to take fewer penalties if your second guess is wrong, you are incentized to make guesses where the difference is smaller.

-How to balance the goal of maximizing drinks to the dealer and minimizing drinks to yourself?
-We can assign a positive value to drinks taken by the dealer and a negative value to drinks taken by the guesser, then find the expected value of each potential combination of guesses.
-The only final problem to remedy is that a drink taken may not be equal in value to a drink given.
-In the code I’ve included a “selflessness” weight that assigns how much you value giving drinks to the dealer compared to taking 1 drink.
-For example, if you don’t care about giving drinks to the dealer that much, and taking 1 drink is equal in value to you as giving 5 drinks, the weight would be 1/5 = 0.2.
-If you really value giving out drinks and each 1 given drink is worth 5 taken drinks, the weight would be 5/1 = 5.
+How to balance the goal of maximizing penalties to the dealer and minimizing penalties to yourself?
+We can assign a positive value to penalties taken by the dealer and a negative value to penalties taken by the guesser, then find the expected value of each potential combination of guesses.
+The only final problem to remedy is that a penalty taken may not be equal in value to a penalty given.
+In the code I’ve included a “selflessness” weight that assigns how much you value giving penalties to the dealer compared to taking 1 penalty.
+For example, if you don’t care about giving penalties to the dealer that much, and taking 1 penalty is equal in value to you as giving 5 penalties, the weight would be 1/5 = 0.2.
+If you really value giving out penalties and each 1 given penalty is worth 5 taken penalties, the weight would be 5/1 = 5.

 # Probably Just Skip This Section
 We want to find